Irenia Quitiquit, Board President (Robinson Rancheria, Eastern Pomo)

 Faith Gemmill, a Pit River/ Wintu and Neets’aii Gwich’in Athabascan from Arctic Village, Alaska, is a campaign organizer for REDOIL (Resisting Environmental Destruction on Indigenous Lands).
-Faith previously worked on behalf of the Gwich’in Nation for over ten years as a representative, public spokesperson and Gwich’in Steering Committee staff to address the potential human health and cultural impacts of proposed oil development and production of the birthplace and nursery of the Porcupine Caribou Herd which is located within the coastal plain of the Arctic National Wildlife Refuge.
+Faith previously worked on behalf of the Gwich’in Nation for over ten years as a representative, a public spokesperson and Gwich’in Steering Committee staff to address the potential human health and cultural impacts of proposed oil development and production of the birthplace and nursery of the Porcupine Caribou Herd within the coastal plain of the Arctic National Wildlife Refuge.
 Faith continues as a public spokesperson, press and tribal liaison and human rights advocate.
 Faith is a current field representative of the International Indian Treaty Council (IITC).
-In this capacity Faith has represented the Gwich’in Nation within appropriate mechanisms of the United Nations to advocate for the recognition of Gwich’in human rights as well as work for the rights and recognition of Indigenous Peoples.
+In this capacity Faith has represented the Gwich’in Nation within mechanisms of the United Nations to advocate the recognition of Gwich’in human rights and work for the rights and recognition of Indigenous Peoples.
 Faith also serves on the advisory board of Honor the Earth.

-Meyo Marrufo began working with her tribe in 1999 as a cultural resource assistant in the environmental department.
-Since then, she has held grant positions of NAGPRA Assistant, NAGPRA Coordinator, Environmental Coordinator, and then Environmental Director for Hopland Band of Pomo Indians and currently the Environmental Director for Guidiville Rancheria.
-As a Director, Meyo has managed/developed environmental programs including oversight and expansion of a Tribal Recycling Center, Inter-Tribal Recycling Pilot Project, Waste Water and Drinking Water Plant, working with Federal and state agencies to implement staff programs in Clean Water, Tribal Roads, Solid Waste Management, Inter-Tribal Agricultural Project, Alternative Energy and Education/Outreach.
-As a Tribal Environmental Programs Director, Meyo has received the USEPA Conner Byestewa Jr. award in 2009 and 2013.
-Currently, Meyo is seated as a Central California representative for USEPA on the regional Tribal Operations Committee and as the California Representative for the USEPA National Tribal Caucus.
+As the Environmental Director of Guidiville Rancheria, Marrufo has held grant positions of NAGPRA Assistant, NAGPRA Coordinator, Environmental Coordinator, and then Environmental Director for Hopland Band of Pomo Indians and is the Environmental Director for Guidiville Rancheria.
+Meyo sits as a Central California representative for USEPA on the regional Tribal Operations Committee and as the California Representative for the USEPA National Tribal Caucus.